 When we look at transitive verbs more broadly, we see a pattern in which the intended sense of carry is selected by the choice of the noun denoting what is being carried (i.e., the direct object in active-voice constructions, the subject in passive-voice constructions): carry a bag of groceries versus carry a message versus carry a germ versus [of a candidate for election:] carry a state.
 Also relevant is the choice of the noun denoting who or what is doing the carrying.
 If we refer to a horse or mule as carrying a burden, the burden will be understood to be physical, but if we make the same statement as to a person, the burden will often be understood as something intangible: a burden of responsibility, of work, etc. Similarly, the meaning of carries a lot of weight differs depending on whether we are talking about a truck or about somebody’s opinion.

 All of this merely scratches the surface.
-And what it suggests is that instead of talking about the meanings of words in isolation, it would make sense to talk about the meanings of the patterns in which words occur.
-A pattern would consist of a grammatical construction, in which the word in question fills a specified slot (e.g., the verb in a transitive construction), together with either the words that can fill the other slot(s) or the semantic characteristics of such words (e.g., human, animate, physical object, organization, mental process).
+And what it suggests is that instead of talking about the meanings of words in isolation, it makes sense to talk about the meanings of the patterns in which words occur.
+A pattern would typically consist of a grammatical construction, in which the word in question fills a specified slot (e.g., the verb in a transitive construction), together with either the words that can fill the other slot(s) or the semantic characteristics of such words (e.g., human, animate, physical object, organization, mental process).

 The first corpus analysis of this issue was done by Stephen Mouritsen in his 2011 article, “The Dictionary Is Not a Fortress: Definitional Fallacies and a Corpus-Based Approach to Plain Meaning” (pdf).
 He found that among the potentially relevant corpus lines he examined, those that were consistent with the Court’s reading were only about one-sixth as common as those that were not.
 However, Mouritsen didn’t perform the kind of pattern analysis I’ve been discussing (at least not explicitly).
 Therefore, I undertook such an analysis as part of the paper that I wrote for this year’s law-and-corpus-linguisitics symposium at BYU.
 You can read the complete writeup of my analysis in that paper; for this post I will focus on what is most important.
 (The summary below is adapted from the paper.)
 [Update: Be sure to read the comments I have added about the paper at the end of the post.
 Also, note that the corpus data that the analysis is based on is available here.]